Top 10 Christian Bodybuilders (Who Found God)

 One additional mention is Sergio Oliva, the Cuban bodybuilding legend.

-He was nicknamed ‘the myth’, as he would give chills to spectators and adversaries who saw him live.
+He earned the nickname ‘the myth’ due to his ability to astonish both spectators and adversaries during live performances.
 He had huge muscle mass, wide shoulders, and a tiny 27-inch waist.
 Fans believe Sergio to have some of the best arms bodybuilding has ever seen.
 He was the only bodybuilder to defeat Arnold in a Mr. Olympia competition, winning in 1970.

 There isn’t much information on Sergio Oliva’s faith; however, he did mention God many times during an interview with Bodybuilding.com, professing Jesus Christ as his Lord.